 Hinkhouse Center, built in 1971 and renovated in 1992, houses a gymnasium, fitness center, classrooms, Trading Lab/Esports Arena, athletic training facilities, and faculty and coaches' offices.
-The Student Life Center is housed in Hinkhouse Center.
 The complex also includes three tennis courts, softball and recreational fields, and the Vanek Family Memorial Softball Field, dedicated in 2013.

 The Student Wellness Center, renovated in 2021, is located west of Robertson Hall.
-The Wellness Center has offices for health services, counseling, and spiritual life and campus diversity, along with the Cottey Cupboard and Diversity Closet.
+The Wellness Center has offices for health services, counseling, and spiritual life and campus diversity, along with the Cottey Cupboard.
 A meeting space and relaxation room provides additional student wellness opportunities and is available for all students.
 The building is accessible on the first floor.